AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Age

-The plurality of people who die in motorcycle crashes (22 percent) are between the ages of 25 and 34.
-People ages 25 to 54 make up over half of all motorcycle fatalities.
+The plurality of people who die in motorcycle crashes (24 percent) are between the ages of 25 and 34.
+People ages 25 to 54 make up over half of all motorcycle fatalities.2

 Sex

-Seventy-four percent of motorcycle fatalities are men, while only 24 percent are women.
+In 2022, 92 percent of motorcycle fatalities were men, while only 8 percent were women.3

 Driver’s License

-Nearly a third of people killed in motorcycle accidents since 2008 didn’t have valid licenses at the time of their deaths.
-Compare that to passenger vehicle deaths, where only 16 percent of drivers were unlicensed, and you can see the appetite for risk that correlates with motorcycle driving.
+More than a third (36 percent) of people killed in motorcycle accidents in 2022 didn’t have valid licenses at the time of their deaths.
+This percentage has increased from 28 percent in 2013.
+Compare that to passenger vehicle deaths, where only 19 percent of drivers were unlicensed, and you can see the appetite for risk that correlates with motorcycle driving.

 Year Number of fatal motorcycle crashes with no valid license Number of fatal motorcycle crashes with valid license Total